mpenning/ciscoconfparse/README.txt

 sophisticated set-manipulation capabilities, your imagination is the limit.

-The package also provides a set of methods to query and manipulate the IOSConfigLine objects themselves.
-This gives you a flexible mechanism to build your own custom queries, because the IOSConfigLine objects store all the parent / child hierarchy in them.
+The package also provides a set of methods to query and manipulate the IOSCfgLine objects themselves.
+This gives you a flexible mechanism to build your own custom queries, because the IOSCfgLine objects store all the parent / child hierarchy in them.

 Examples of config family relationships are shown below...